 The absolute upper threshold that most people want to consider is a ratio of 2.
 In this case, the lower the number the better, with anything at 1 or below considered a good deal.
-Again, exceptions might exist, such as an investor with a lot of industry experience might spot a turnaround in a cyclical business and decide the earnings projections are too conservative.
+Again, exceptions might exist; for example, an investor with a lot of industry experience might spot a turnaround in a cyclical business and decide the earnings projections are too conservative.
 Although a situation could be much rosier than appears at first glance, for the new investor, this general rule could protect against a lot of unnecessary losses.

-You might find that an overvalued stock's dividend yield Is in the lowest 20 percent of Its long-term historical range.
-Unless a business or sector or industry is going through a period of profound change either in its business model or the economic forces are at work, a company's core operations are going to exhibit some degree of stability over time, with a fairly reasonable range of outcomes under certain conditions.
+You might find that an overvalued stock's dividend yield is in the lowest 20 percent of its long-term historical range.
+Unless a business, sector or industry is going through a period of profound change — either in its business model or from economic forces at work — a company's core operations are going to exhibit some degree of stability over time, with a fairly reasonable range of outcomes under certain conditions.

-That is, the stock market might be volatile but the actual operating experience of most businesses, during most periods, shows a lot more stability, at least as measured over entire economic cycles than shown in the value of the stock.
+That is, the stock market might be volatile but the actual operating experience of most businesses, during most periods, shows a lot more stability — at least as measured over entire economic cycles.

 This can be used to the investor's advantage.
 Take a company such as Chevron.
-Looking back throughout history, anytime Chevron's dividend yield has been below 2.00 percent, investors should have been cautious as the firm was overvalued.
-Likewise, any time it approached the 3.50 percent to 4.00 percent range, it warranted another look at it was undervalued.
+Looking back throughout history, anytime Chevron's dividend yield has been below 2 percent investors should have been cautious, as the firm was overvalued.
+Likewise, any time it approached the 3.5 percent to 4 percent range, it warranted another look, at it was undervalued.

 The dividend yield, in other words, served as a signal.
 It was a way for less-experienced investors to approximate the price relative to the business profits, stripping away a lot of the complexity that can arise when dealing with financial data under GAAP standards.

-On the average, though, when followed by a conservative investor as part of a well-run portfolio of high quality, blue-chip, dividend-paying stocks, this approach may generate some good results.
-It can force investors to behave in a mechanical way akin to the way making regular, periodic investments into index funds, whether the market's up or down, does.
+On the average, though, when followed by a conservative investor as part of a well-run portfolio of high-quality, blue-chip, dividend-paying stocks, this approach may generate some good results.
+It can force investors to behave in a mechanical way akin to making regular, periodic investments into index funds, whether the market is up or down.

 These situations, known as value traps, can be dangerous.
 They appear at the tail end of economic expansion cycles and can ensnare inexperienced investors.
 Seasoned investors would recognize that in reality, the P/E ratios of these firms are much, much higher than they appear.